mobie/mobie.github.io/tutorials/volume_registration.md

 ### retrieve the raw data

- - To download the Electron microscopy (EM) dataset, head to https://www.ebi.ac.uk/empiar/EMPIAR-11537/, make sure to de-select all data except #4 "Downscaled (20nm) aligned FIB SEM stack resliced to match the Airyscan dataset" and click the individual download button (choose HTTP).
+ - To download the Electron microscopy (EM) dataset, head to [https://www.ebi.ac.uk/empiar/EMPIAR-11537/](https://www.ebi.ac.uk/empiar/EMPIAR-11537/), make sure to de-select all data except #4 "Downscaled (20nm) aligned FIB SEM stack resliced to match the Airyscan dataset" and click the individual download button (choose HTTP).

- - The Fluorescence microscopy (FM) dataset is stored at https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BSST1075.
-You can download the raw data file [directly](https://www.ebi.ac.uk/biostudies/files/S-BSST1075/EM04480_05_4G_Hoechst_GFP-TGN46_agglutinin_mitotracker.czi).
+ - The Fluorescence microscopy (FM) dataset is stored at [https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BSST1075](https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BSST1075).
+You can download the raw data file [directly from here](https://www.ebi.ac.uk/biostudies/files/S-BSST1075/EM04480_05_4G_Hoechst_GFP-TGN46_agglutinin_mitotracker.czi).

 ### create the MoBIE project

 - open the LM data in Fiji using the BioFormats Importer plugin. (`Plugins > Bio-Formats > Bio-Formats Importer`)
 - you should get a Hyperstack image with 4 channels.
 (MitoTracker, Agglutinin, GFP-TGN46, and Hoechst)
 - adjust the lookup table for each channel to fit the fluorophore. (`Image > Lookup Tables`)
-- Currently, the MoBIE project creator only supports single channels, so we have to split the fluorescence stack into separate channels using `Image > Hyperstacks > Make Subset...` and choose the channel number.
-Do this with each of the 4 channels active.
+- Currently, the MoBIE project creator only supports single channels, so we have to split the fluorescence stack into separate channels using `Image > Color > Split Channels`.
- (*hint:* you can use `Ctrl + 9` to get the history in ImageJ to repeat commands)
 ---

 - create a new MoBIE project: type "mobie" in the search bar or choose `Plugins > MoBIE > Create > Create New MoBIE project...`